yinghaochan/thpsweopd/readme.md

 ```

 Achieved about twice the query speed (49ms) for a listing size of 200,000 compared to SSD (83ms).
-Achieved about 10x faster bulk writes
+Achieved about 10x faster bulk writes.

+Read performance was not dramatically increased, simply using a faster SSD could probably achieve the same performance.
+Sqlite is probably not optimized for memory storage.

 ### Optimization for 100x++
 - Have multiple databases for each large city / area
+- Have a search that only shows result from trailing 12 months, which limits database size.
+- Annual sales in a city like Manhattan is <100k, so this should work for even the largest cities.

 ### Notes
 - Re-wrote generate_data in js
-- Explored Promise based mocha/chai
-- First time using knex, it's quite nice to write sql in a chain fn!
+- Writing the solution took about 3 hrs
+- Actually testing 10x optimization performance was done out of interest